Repurposed 2.1m cloud storage units

 Through Sims Resource Renewal, we are supporting the transition to a more circular economy.
-Our aim is to have 11 resource renewal facilities operating across the globe by 2030 so we can divert one million tonnes of shredded material from landfill and transform it into new, useful products for society every year.
+Our aim is to have several resource renewal facilities operating across the globe by 2030 so we can divert one million tonnes of material from landfill and transform it into new, useful products for society every year.

 In our case, we will have state-of-the-art facilities that will use the latest, proven plasma gasification technology, to transform ASR into valuable products for society.

 These facilities are vital to our aim of reducing material to landfill.
 Each resource renewal facility will be customised based on location, and the products developed will depend on local market needs.

 Learn more about our first pilot facility planned for Rocklea, Queensland.